TiendaNube/api-docs/resources/discounts/index.md

 These operations in the application responses will receive the name of “commands”.
 All the commands will have two main properties, the command key, and the command specification.

 The command's key defines which operation will be executed, and the specification provides all the data needed to perform it.

+The order of command execution is not guaranteed.

 The available commands will be the following.